 8. Spontaneous loss of consciousness

 Narrowed nostrils in Frenchies are known as Stenoic Nares.
 This condition restricts the amount of airflow into the nostrils.
-With a mild case of Stenoic Nares the dogs will exhibit noisy breathing, which increases their demand for oxygen.
+With a mild case of Stenotic Nares, the dogs will exhibit noisy breathing which increases their demand for oxygen.
 This condition is diagnosed during a physical exam.
-Some pet owners decide to have Stenoic Nares surgically corrected to improve the pup`s breathing ability.
+Some pet owners decide to have Stenotic Nares surgically corrected to improve the pup's breathing ability.

 1. Noisy breathing